Nannerch: Description

 The village also has a primary school.
 There are currently around 60 pupils enrolled.
 On the same site as the Victorian primary school is a small sports development consisting of a tennis court which doubles as a basketball/netball court and five-a-side football pitch, a grass football pitch and a bowling green.
 The bowling green also has a French-style boules piste next to it.

-Nannerch is sometimes visited by a doctor at the village hall on Tuesday morning.
+Nannerch was sometimes visited by a doctor at the village hall surgery on Tuesday morning.
 On Thursday there is a Post Office counter in the hall.

+Governance

+Nannerch Community Council consists of 8 councillors, and is not divided into wards.
+The Cilcain and Nannerch communities make up the Cilcain electoral ward on Flintshire County Council, which elects one councillor.
+Nannerch is part of the Delyn constituency and North Wales region for the Senedd, and the Clwyd East constituency for Parliament.

 Theatre

-The village has a dramatic group called the Nannerch Players.
-The Players perform two shows a year; one of these will be a pantomime, performed just before Christmas.
-One full-length play performed in the summer months (usually May–June) and give out the golden lemon award to a great performance which this year was given to Carys Grieve.
+The village has a drama group called the Nannerch Players.
+The Players perform two shows a year; a pantomime performed just before Christmas, and a full-length play in the summer.

 Transport

 The main A541 Mold - Denbigh road bypasses the village.

 The Mold and Denbigh Junction Railway, which opened in 1869, passed through the village.
 Nannerch railway station was situated near the point where the road into Nannerch forks left to leave the A541 road from Mold.
 After the line was closed in 1962, a victim of the Beeching Axe, the station was converted to a private dwelling with a garden between the platforms.
 It was demolished shortly afterwards to allow the road to be straightened.
-Besides passenger traffic, the station provided for the transportation of cattle and sheep heading for market, the distribution of local milk and the delivery of newspapers to the community.
+Besides passenger traffic, the station provided for the transport of cattle and sheep heading for market and the delivery of goods for the community.